 - Long-term data retention for detailed historical analysis.

 The third level is represented by the viewing platform.
-Tetration facilitates consumption of supplied data throughout an intuituitive interface and through APIs Representation State Transfer (REST).
+Tetration facilitates the consumption of supplied data throughout an intuitive interface and through APIs Representation State Transfer (REST).
 The platform integrates a notification interface, through which users can receive reports and alerts.

-With the launch of Tetration Analytisc, experts estimate that Cisco has made a first important step in materialization of the IT infrastructure transformation of Network Centric strategy into a sensor system capable of providing a real increase of operational efficiency, with direct impact on the reliability and security of data centers.
+With the launch of Tetration Analytics, experts estimate that Cisco has made the first important step in the materialization of the IT infrastructure transformation of Network Centric strategy into a sensor system capable of providing a real increase of operational efficiency, with a direct impact on datacenter reliability and security.